-Life cycle inventories 3.3
+3.3 Life cycle inventories

 Primary data were collected for three sites: Houéyiho (Cotonou), Ouidah and Sèmè-Kpodji.
-The crops for which primary data were collected are carrots (Ca), tomatoes (To), leafy vegetables such as lettuce (Lf), and the curcubitaceae cucumber and watermelon (Cu) (see survey distributions across sites, production types and crops in the Supplementary Material).
+The crops for which primary data were collected are carrots (Ca), tomatoes (To), leafy vegetables such as lettuce (Lf) and the Cucurbitaceae cucumber and watermelon (Cu) (see survey distributions across sites, production types and crops in the Supplementary Material).
 The rotations practiced at these sites are very diverse, but the most common are the successions $Lf \rightarrow Lf \rightarrow Lf \rightarrow Lf$ and $Lf \rightarrow Ca/Cu/To \rightarrow Lf$.
 A few fallow reversals were also observed.

-Direct N emissions, which are considered to be among the most significant contributors to agricultural LCA impacts, differed among sites, crops and production types.
+Direct N emissions, which are considered to be amongst the most significant contributors to agricultural LCA impacts, differed amongst sites, crops and production types.
 For instance, N emissions from Conventional crops in Sèmè-Kpodji appear to be the highest, except for nitrate fluxes, which are highest in Ouidah (Table 5).
 Nitrate leaching losses appear to be close to zero in most cases, which is compatible with measurements in dry tropical environments (Diallo et al. 2019).
 In humid tropical environments, since the soil texture is sandy and the crops studied occur outside the drainage season, the estimated values appear to be correct (Feder et al. 2015).

-Based on the inputs of fertilisers and phytosanitary products (Table 5), there appear to be differences in intensity between sites, crops and production types.
+Based on the inputs of fertilisers and phytosanitary products (Table 5), there appear to be differences in intensity Fig. 3 Nutritional indices (Nutrient Rich Food and LIMited nutrients score) for southern Benin carrot and tomato: a) featuring excess polyphenols as a nutrient to limit and b) featuring polyphenols only as a desirable nutrient between sites, crops and production types.
 For instance, the intensity of synthetic fertilisers use in Conventional crops is higher for Ouidah, and that of organic fertiliser is higher for Sèmè-Kpodji.
-The intensity of phytosanitary measures is higher for Organic products in Sèmè-Kpodji, and this site has the highest input intensity for all crops and types.
+The intensity of phytosanitary measures is higher for Organic products in Sèmè-Kpodji, and this site has the highest input intensity for all crops and production types.